iBroStudio/laravel-neon-config/README.md

 The goal of this package is to provide a config file available outside the context of a Laravel app.

-For example : a package used as a dev dependency of another package.
+For example : a package used as a dev dependency of another package or just as env file for tests when developing a package.

 **This package allows you to use a .neon file to overwrite a Laravel config file.**